nickgrover/VendingMachineCapstone/README.md

 **Vending Machine Software**

-Developing an application a vending machine application that's integrated with everyone's bank accounts, allowing customers to purchase products from their computers for their convenience.
+Developing an application of a vending machine that's integrated with everyone's bank accounts, allowing customers to purchase products from their computers for their convenience.

 ### Application Capabilities: